chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 terminals share a common protocol (i.e., a set of agreed upon conventions).
 Several protocols have already been developed for this purpose [8]-[12],[16].
-However, these protocols have addressed only the problem of communication on the same network.
-In this paper we present a protocol design and philosophy that supports the sharing of resources that exist in different packet switching networks.
+However, these protocols have addressed only the problem of communication on the same network. <span class="mark">In this paper we present a protocol design and philosophy that supports the sharing of resources that exist in different packet switching networks.</span>

 After a brief introduction to internetwork protocol issues, we describe the function of a *gateway* as an interface between networks and discuss its role in the protocol.
 We then consider the various details of the protocol, including addressing, formatting, buffering, sequencing, flow control, error control, and so forth.
-Wc close with a description of an interprocess communication mechanism and show how it can be supported by the internetwork protocol.
+We close with a description of an interprocess communication mechanism and show how it can be supported by the internetwork protocol.